Uterine fibroids: Symptoms, diagnosis, and prevention

 What are uterine fibroids (leiomyoma)?
 And what causes them?

 Although fibroids are technically tumors, they are usually non-cancerous and have not been proven to increase the risk of cancer of the uterus.
-However, these fibroids, also known as leiomyoma and myoma, sometimes cause excessive bleeding or discomfort.
+However, these fibroids, also known as leiomyoma and myoma, sometimes cause excessive vaginal bleeding or discomfort.
 Treatment may result in a myomectomy, which is a surgical procedure to remove the fibroid.

 As common as fibroids are, only one-third grow large enough to be detected by a doctor during a routine exam.
 They can be as large as a grapefruit or as small as a pea.